 Books & Guides – For understanding more about anxiety

-In an emergency, you can call 999, or go to A&E. These are not just reserved for physical health emergencies and can assist with emergencies relating to emotional difficulties, such as severe anxiety or low mood.
+In an emergency, you can call 999 or go to A&E. These services are not just reserved for physical health emergencies as they can assist with emergencies relating to emotional difficulties, such as severe anxiety or low mood.

 The NHS website has lots of information about what anxiety is and how to know if anxiety in children or adults is problematic.
 It also has information on how to support children and adults with anxiety and how to know when to seek help.
 It also has real stories and audio guides on various issues that may affect people with anxiety.

 The Every Mind Matters website also has lots of information, tips and resources on supporting children with common mental health problems.

 Young Minds is a charity committed to improving the mental health of young people.
 They provide support for those worried about a young person’s behaviour or mental health and provides information leaflets.

 On their website you can find information about different mental health difficulties that affect young people and about specific symptoms.
 They also have support and information about what to do in an emergency, how you can talk to and support your child and how young people’s NHS mental health services work.

 Mind provides information on mental health problems and treatments.